flitnetics/jaeger-objectstorage/README.md

 This is the repository that contains object storage (S3/GCS/AzureBlob) plugin for Jaeger.

 You are free to use this software under a permissive open-source MIT license.

 To fund further work and maintenance on this plugin, work will be done by flitnetics.

 If you require additional support for your infrastructure, you can contact [Sales](mailto:sales@flitnetics.com)

 ## About
 S3, Google Cloud Storage(GCS) and Microsoft Azure Blob Storage object storage support for Jaeger.

 Amazon DynamoDB and Google BigTable for indexes should work as this code.

-How loki can be configured, the configuration is mostly identical on how you configure storage and indexes.
+The configuration is mostly identical on how you configure storage, indexes, compactors, rulers, etc in [Loki](https://github.com/grafana/loki).

 With this plugin, you won't need to run and maintain Tempo, at all!